-The primary cryptographic function of the module is as a firewall and VPN device.
-The module implements two forms of alternating bypass for VPN traffic: policy based (for IPSec and SSL VPN) and interface based (for IPSec VPN only).
+The primary cryptographic function of the modules is as a firewall and VPN device.
+The modules implement two forms of alternating bypass for VPN traffic: policy based (for IPSec and SSL VPN) and interface based (for IPSec VPN only).

 Policy Based VPN